Simplifying the algebra of first class constraints, examples on SO(3) and SO(4): Introduction

 As we will see through the paper, non abelian constraints may stem from the choice of coordinates for description of constraint surface.
 In this view, the abelianization procedure is a redefinition and purgation process for the constraints which make it possible to describe the constraint surface with a set of suitable (i.e. commuting ) coordinates.

-Our aim in this paper is to show that a wide number of first class constrained system can in principle be abelianized, at least locally.
+Our aim in this paper is to show that some first class constrained systems can in principle be abelianized, at least locally.
 In fact, one can say that the origin of non abelianity stem from bad choice of the canonical coordinates of the whole phase space as well as the variables describing the constraint surface.
 Therefore, the abelianization means that one tries to find the suitable coordinates in which the algebra of constraints is abelian.

-Local abelianization has been shown to be possible \cite{HENOUX,gogi} through solving constraint equations, $\phi_a=0$ to find a number of coordinates $\xi_a$ in terms of other variables $\widetilde{\xi}$ as: \be \xi_{a'}=f_{a'}(\xi) \ee Then the new constraints $\psi_{a'}=\xi_{a'}-f_{a'}(\xi)$ have Poisson brackets which are independent of $\xi_{a'}$.
+Local abelianization has been shown, in principle, to be possible \cite{HENOUX,gogi} through solving constraint equations, $\phi_a=0$ to find a number of coordinates $\xi_a$ in terms of other variables $\widetilde{\xi}$ as: \be \xi_{a'}=f_{a'}(\xi) \ee Then the new constraints $\psi_{a'}=\xi_{a'}-f_{a'}(\xi)$ have Poisson brackets which are independent of $\xi_{a'}$.
 Hence, the only way that the Poisson brackets may vanish on the constraint surface $\psi_{a'}=0$ is that they vanish strongly.
 In \cite{L1} it is argued that if one maps each constraint to the surface of other constraints they would be abelianized.
 However, it is asserted in \cite{L3} that for gauge systems such as $SO(3)$ the maximality conditions is violated, hence the sufficient condition for $SO(3)$ to be abelianizable is not satisfied.
 Another method is proposed for abelianization \cite{gogi} which is based on finding a complicated solution for the matrix $M$ in (\ref{mmatrix}) such that the new set of constraints are abelian.

 In this paper we try to study the problem of abelianization in a systematic way from the point of view of differential equations coming from the algebra of constraints.
 Our method is based on finding suitable coordinates to describe the constraint surface.
 We do this by solving differential equations due to Poisson brackets of constraints with one momentum constraint.
 We will find that in this way one would naturally lead to simple coordinates of the constraint surface.
 This method will be discussed in details in section \ref{sec3}.
 Before that we will discuss in the next section some general aspects of abelian and non abelian nature of first class systems.
 We will also discuss the problem of regularity of the constrains.
 We suggest that the multiplicative constraints should be regularized before abelianization.
 Section \ref{so13} denotes detailed calculations concerning abelianization of a first class system with $SO(3)$ algebra.
 This important example shows the general features of the abelianization procedure.
 In section \ref{conclusion} we give our conclusions.